abpanic/Mastering-JavaScript/15_Lesson_Classes/15_day_classes.md

   }
 }

-const person1 = new Person('Abhilash', 'Panicker', 250, 'Finland', 'Helsinki')
+const person1 = new Person('Abhilash', 'Panicker', 250, 'India', 'Trivandrum')
-const person2 = new Person('Lidiya', 'Tekle', 28, 'Finland', 'Espoo')
+const person2 = new Person('Lidiya', 'Tekle', 28, 'India', 'Espoo')

 console.log(person1.getScore) // We do not need parenthesis to call a getter method console.log(person2.getScore)